JAKAMI99/wpa-sec-docker-nvidia/README.md

 # [WPA-Sec](https://wpa-sec.stanev.org/) Docker (Nvidia)
 ## About
 This docker container runs the help_crack.py from [wpa-sec](https://wpa-sec.stanev.org/), a "Distributed WPA PSK auditor".
-Especially because the pwnagotchi community uses it a lot.
+The docker container utilizes the ubuntu 22.04 hashcat binary.

 The docker container currently only supports NVIDIA GPUs.
 Feel free to PR support for AMD
 ## Install & Run